Article by John Miller

 Most isthmic spondylolisthesis stabilise at skeletal maturity.
 The fractures themselves may not heal but it is thought that the muscles controlling the spondylolisthesis provide sufficient functional control to avoid painful symptoms.

 Degenerative spondylolisthesis is more common with advancing age.
-The vertebrae slips forwards without a fracture present.
+The vertebrae slip forwards without a fracture present.
 The slippage is related to chronic spinal segment instability due co-existing pathologies such as degenerative disc disease or facet joint arthritis (spondylosis).
 They are also more likely to cause recurrent symptoms.

 Due to the whole vertebrae and arch slipping forwards degenerative spondylolisthesis can cause spinal stenosis and compromise spinal nerve roots.
 Compromise of the spinal nerve roots may result in a radicular pain syndrome such as sciatica or significant develop motor power deficits (radiculopathy).
 In extreme cases, the stenosis and slippage could compromise the cauda equina and develop cauda equina syndrome, which is a medical emergency and will require immediate surgical intervention.